Let's Learn Hungarian!

 Hungarian-English/English-Hungarian Concise Dictionary by Géza Takács.

-I’ve had a look at this and think it’s pretty good for the casual learner or as your first dictionary.
+I’ve had a look at this and think it’s pretty good for the casual learner, or as your first dictionary.
 It’s only 281 pages, so it can easily be thrown into a backpack if you’re traveling to Hungary on vacation.

 Hungarian Practical Dictionary: Hungarian-English English-Hungarian by Éva Szabó.

-Grammar books
+Grammar

 Hungarian Verbs & Essentials of Grammar 2nd ed. by Miklós Törkenczy.